U.S. fund sells Israeli hacking firm NSO Group amid spy mystery

-The founders of controversial spyware company NSO Group bought the firm back from U.S. private equity firm Francisco Partners, with support from Novalpina, a European private equity firm, and New York investment bank Jefferies Group.
-The sale follows a highly turbulent month for the Israeli cyberweapons firm, whose powerful spyware, Pegasus–capable of taking over smartphones–has been used by a number of governments to target dissidents, journalists, and lawyers.
+The founders of Israeli spyware company NSO Group bought the firm back from U.S. private equity firm Francisco Partners, with support from Novalpina, a European private equity firm, and New York investment bank Jefferies Group.
+The sale follows a highly turbulent month for the controversial cyberweapons firm, whose powerful spyware, Pegasus–capable of taking over smartphones–has been used by a number of governments to target dissidents, journalists, and lawyers.

 In recent weeks, news reports have detailed ties between Israeli intelligence firm Black Cube and an investigation into critics of NSO.
-In January, Citizen Lab, a digital rights watchdog at the University of Toronto’s Munk School of Global Affairs, foiled a Black Cube-linked spy who was trying to glean information about investigations into NSO Group, but also bait researchers into making racist and anti-Israel remarks.

-Black Cube, a company hired by Harvey Weinstein in an attempt to discredit his accusers, used similar tactics on lawyers handling lawsuits against NSO Group, as well as a London-based journalist covering the litigation.
-Black Cube and NSO have denied any involvement in the recent operation.
+In January, Citizen Lab, a digital rights watchdog, foiled a Black Cube-linked spy who was trying to glean information about investigations into NSO Group, but also bait researchers into making racist and anti-Israel remarks.
+Black Cube, which worked on behalf of Harvey Weinstein in an attempt to discredit his accusers, used similar tactics on lawyers handling lawsuits against NSO Group and against a London-based journalist covering the litigation.
+Black Cube and NSO have denied any involvement in the operation.

 Related: Israeli spy firm reportedly targeted researchers probing hacks of dissidents